Origin

 Geographical Distribution

-Most common in urban centres such as Sydney, Melbourne, and Brisbane.
-While widespread across Australia, higher frequencies are observed in states with larger populations like New South Wales and Victoria.
+Most common in urban and suburban regions of Australia, particularly in states with strong construction and trade industries like New South Wales and Victoria.

 Numerological Significance